Kernix13/javascript-cheat-sheet/string-array-examples.md

 |         | arr.reduce(function(prevVal, currVal, currInd, array) { ... } ) |
 |         | **arr.reduce((prevVal, currVal, currInd, array) => { ... }, initVal)** |
 |         | arr.reduce(function(prevVal, currVal, currInd, array) { ... }, initVal) |

+- `array`: The array on which the method was called
+- `initialValue`: A value to which `previousValue` is initialized the first time the callback is called.
+If `initialValue` is specified, that also causes `currentValue` to be initialized to the first value in the array.
+If `initialValue` is not specified, `previousValue` is initialized to the first value in the array, and `currentValue` is initialized to the second value in the array.
+- `TypeError`: The array contains no elements and `initialValue` is not provided

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>